jsssca/moonphase/README.md

 A Twitter bot using Node.js and Heroku to tweet the current moon phase.

 ## Description
-The bot tweets the unicode for the current moon phase, inside a randomly generated, unicode-drawn starry sky.
-The bot's location is configurable, but currently set to London, UK.
+The bot tweets the unicode character corresponding to the current moon phase.
+The moon is placed in a randomly generated, unicode-drawn starry sky.
+The bot's location is configurable, but is currently set to London, UK.

 ![screenshot](images/screenshot.png)